bittush8789/kustomize-zero-to-hero/05-real-world/README.md

 # Real World Kustomize Example

 ## What You'll Learn
-This section demonstrates a real-world application setup with Kustomize:
+This section demonstrates a real-world application setup with Kustomize.
 - Multi-environment configuration
 - Database connections
 - Service and deployment management